 According to McKinsey Global Institute report, 2017, there is 43% of automation potential for Insurance and Finance industries.
-By 2025, up to 25% of task force in the insurance industry may be consolidated or replaced, especially in Operations and Administrative Support.
+By 2025, up to 25% of the task force in the insurance industry may be consolidated or replaced, especially in Operations and Administrative Support.
 The insurance industry is now aggressively looking at use cases for intelligent automation as AI, Machine Learning & Cognitive tools are merged with Robotic Process Automation (RPA) to bring efficiencies into existing processes and reduce operational costs.

-Challenges and Opportunities in Insurance Industry
+Challenges and Opportunities in the Insurance Industry

 Traditionally, premiums paid by customers were being invested by the insurance companies into a number of financial instruments to get good returns.
-However, in today’s low interest rate scenario, this source of income has dried up.
+However, in today’s low-interest rate scenario, this source of income has dried up.

 The online P2P insurers with minimal brick and mortar infrastructure are offering low rates making the market much more competitive and tougher.

 In the near future, there looms potential competition from companies like Amazon, Google, and Facebook which are sitting on top of huge personal data to offer personalized insurance products.
 In fact, Amazon is already hiring insurance professionals looking to disrupt the insurance market in the UK, Germany, France, Italy, and Spain.
 According to GlobalData 2017 General Insurance Survey, 18% of consumers would buy their motor or home insurance from Amazon.

 Therefore, insurers are facing constant challenges to optimize operational costs, improve overall accuracy & customer experience and maximize the highest return on allocated capital.